timurgordon/good-deed-web/README.md

 "Added backend environment config object to your project."

 ### Step 3: Deploy application on localhost
-This step requires a simple command: npm start
+This step requires a simple command npm start
 Once run, the site will be deployed in your localhost and the browser will be launched.

 ### Important: Current site information